Budibase/website/content/blog/data/data-sources.md

 Often, this is data that you need for your app, that you simply can’t source internally.
 For example, you might need to draw on wholesale price data for a manufacturing resource planning tool.
 You might access this from suppliers via an API or web service.

-Or, you might want to build an app to add a specific functionality to an external tool.
+Or, you might want to build an app to add specific functionality to an external tool.
 For instance, adding an escalation workflow to your lead generation platform.
 We’d need to connect to data that’s external to our app for this to work.

 External data sources can present challenges that you won’t encounter when working solely with internal data.
 These include reliability, consistency, and flexibility issues.